RaulBarbaRojas/AerialImageryAnomalyDetection/README.md

 make html
 ```

+## Contributing and issues

+We welcome contributions from the open-source community.
+If you want to extend the capabilities of `aerial_anomaly_detection`, please fork the repository, develop your improvements, and submit a pull request.
+Please follow similar coding guidelines than the ones used, so that the project documentation remains coherent.

+Similarly, if a user has **problems when running the project, please make sure to create an issue on this repository** and we will try to solve it as soon as possible. **Questions, bugs, comments and suggestions for improvement are completely welcome** and we will try our best to address them in the shortest amount of time possible.

 ## Credit

 This work was carried out by Raúl Barba Rojas, together with José Luis Espinosa Aranda and Jorge Díez Peláez.